-Children recovering from a short-term illness/infection who are clearly unwell should not be in school and the Headteacher can request that parents or carers keep the pupil at home if necessary.
+Children recovering from a short-term illness/infection who are clearly unwell should not be in school and the Head teacher can request that parents or carers keep the pupil at home if necessary.

 If the parent or carer requests that the school administer medication (prescribed and non-prescribed), the Headteacher will allow this on the condition that the school's Permission to Dispense Medication form is completed and signed by the parent.
 If the instructions have not been given in writing, it will not be possible for the school to accept responsibility for administering the medication.
-In exceptional circumstances a telephone call may be made to the parent / carer to obtain verbal consent.
-A record will be kept in the medicine record book.
-A telephone permission slip will also be completed by the member of staff.
+A record will be kept in the child's profile on Arbor.